protocol/research-website/content/authors/henri-stern/_index.md

 quote:
 ---

-Henri was born in Switzerland and grew up in Paris, France and New York, NY.
-Started his undergrad at Stanford (where he made unsavory encounters with people responsible for his current employment), finished at Columbia studying CS and History.

-After working for a few years on a marketplaces startup (Shout, YC S14), he returned to Stanford to earn an M.S. in Computer Science with a focus in Security and Distributed Systems.

-There, he undertook research on an array of topics like the security of wireless bike speed-shifters, router OS tooling, bft multicast, etc. with amazing professors such as Dan Boneh or David Mazières.

-He now works on consensus systems as part of the Filecoin research team, notably on Filecoin's Expected Consensus protocol.
+Henri works on consensus systems as part of the Filecoin research team, notably on Filecoin's Expected Consensus protocol.